NCAS-CMS/cms-website/pages/puma2-terms-of-usage.md

 ---

 As a PUMA2 user, you must agree to abide by these terms.
-Failure to do so will lead to the closure of you account.
+Failure to do so will lead to the closure of your account.

 The PUMA2 service is provided to support numerical modelling in climate, weather and earth-system research.